St Margaret and St John the Evangelist, Westminster, London

 The firm of George Myers of Belvidere Road, Lambeth, were appointed as contractors for the new buildings which was completed in March 1853.
 The final cost of the building work was £21,294.
 On top of this came bills of £691.7s.6d. for baths, cooking apparatus and kitchen fittings, plus £70 towards the cost of a new sewer being installed by the Kensington Guardians.

 The new workhouse was unusually well appointed for its time in having a mains water supply provided by the West Middlesex Water Company.
 Facilities for the paupers included 16 baths which some of the Guardians thought rather excessive for 650 inmates.
 Gas lighting was also installed in the workhouse, using apparatus supplied by Henry Lewis at a cost of £278.

-Apart from the workhouse Master and Matron, former coal-merchant William Burridge, and his wife Eliza, other staff of the workhouse included a chaplain, schoolmaster, schoolmistress, cook, porter, two nurses for the sick, and a nurse for the children.
+Apart from the workhouse Master, Edward Brockinshire, and Matron, Eliza Burridge, other staff of the workhouse included a chaplain, schoolmaster, schoolmistress, cook, porter, two nurses for the sick, and a nurse for the children.
 The schoolmaster, who resided on the premises, was responsible for not only the boys' teaching, but also their entire management and discipline from their getting up in the morning to their going to bed at night.
 Similar duties were required of the schoolmistress who, as well as teaching her charges, was expected to train them in skills such as needlework that would equip them for a life of domestic service.

 In 1861, the sorry state of the workhouse management was revealed by a Poor Law Board inquiry into various incidents that were alleged to have taken place involving the officers of the establsihment.
 A summary of the story was provided by the Morning Chronicle on 12th August: